-- 44. IRENA continues to work with countries to improve their national renewable energy statistics through training and the dissemination of technical information.
-The latest training workshop was held for West African countries in February 2019 in collaboration with the Energy Commission of Nigeria and Economic Community of West African States (ECOWAS) Centre for Renewable Energy and Energy Efficiency (ECREEE).
-Two more training workshops are planned for the last quarter of 2019 in Caribbean and Pacific islands. - 45.
+- 57. IRENA continues to work with countries to improve their national renewable energy statistics through training and the dissemination of technical information.
+Four training workshops have been held during the biennium, covering Central Asia, West Africa, Pacific Islands, and the Caribbean.
+These workshops were held in collaboration with regional energy bodies and trained 97 national statisticians from 49 countries.
+The latest two workshops in the SIDS also included sessions on how to analyse and interpret energy data to set up national policies, plants and targets and revising NDCs.
+This was particularly appreciated by participants, many of whom are in the process of revising their NDCs. - 58.
 IRENA's cost data is a source of timely, up-to-date information that is used by a wide range of stakeholders involved in the energy transition.
-In January 2018 and May 2019, IRENA released annual updates of the trends in renewable power generation costs and performance, Renewable Power Generation Costs.
-Data from the reports were made available online and to stakeholders for use as their official statistics (e.g., the IEA and REN21).
+In January 2018 and May 2019, IRENA released annual updates of the trends in renewable power generation costs and performance, Renewable Power Generation Costs, these included expanded coverage in the form of installed cost breakdowns, performance metrics and operations and maintenance cost data.
+Data from the reports were made available online and to stakeholders for use as their official statistics (e.g., the IEA and REN21, among others).
 IRENA has also analysed learning rates for onshore wind and proposed a methodology that increases usefulness of analysis for policy-makers in understanding cost reductions for other technologies.
 This information is currently being prepared as a working paper.
-With support from the Government of Germany, IRENA has analysed the cost reduction potential for solar and wind technologies to 2030 in G20 countries, a report on which is forthcoming.
-IRENA has also used the cost data to analyse the evolution of energy sector subsidies in the energy transformation, based on the REmap cases to 2050 (report forthcoming).
+With support from the Government of Germany, IRENA has analysed the cost reduction potential for solar (PV and CSP) and wind (onshore and offshore) technologies to 2030 in each G20 country, a report on which will be released in 2020.
+IRENA has also used its latest cost data to analyse the evolution of energy sector subsidies in the energy transformation, based on the REmap cases to 2050.
+Results will be released by the end of 2019.